Yaesu Bluetooth CAT Interface

 Interesting Notes

 - The Yaesu uses 5V and the HC-05 uses 3.3V for the serial communication.
-While the Yaesu would fry the HC-05 by applying to high of a voltage to the HC-05's RXD pin, the HC-05's TXD pin should be able to be directly connected to Yaesu's RXD pin as the 3.3V should be enough to cause a locical one.
+While the Yaesu would fry the HC-05 by applying to high of a voltage to the HC-05's RXD pin, the HC-05's TXD pin should be able to be directly connected to Yaesu's RXD pin as the 3.3V should be enough to cause a logical one.

-- The Yaesu FT-857 supplies 5V on the RX pin eventhough the radio is turned off.
+- The Yaesu FT-857 supplies 5V on the RX pin even though the radio is turned off.

-- From the BlueCAT FAQ it sounds like they are using the RX pin of the Yaesu to power the bluetoon interface, which is interesting as this eliminates the need for one voltage regulator.
+- From the BlueCAT FAQ it sounds like they are using the RX pin of the Yaesu to power the bluetooth interface, which is interesting as this eliminates the need for one voltage regulator.
 Although I'm not sure how that works since it's a signal port and therefore the voltage difference won't alway be 5v.